-- ✓ The department chair adds a report of the department faculty vote, unsigned ballot comments, and the chair's letter to the dossier and then submits the dossier to the Associate Dean for Administration & Finance (ADAF). - ✓ After ensuring the dossier is complete and accurate, the ADAF then submits the dossier to the College Tenure, Promotion, and Continuing Appointment Committee (CTPCAC). - ✓ The CTPCAC is composed of six non-administrative tenured faculty members, four non-administrative associate professors of practice, and one senior lecturer.
-At least three of the six tenured faculty members must hold the rank of full professor, and all departments must have at least one representative on the committee. - ✓ To form this committee, faculty in each of the five departments in the college hold an election to identify three nominees to the college committee.
-Ideally, these three faculty members would include one full professor, one associate professor, and one associate (or higher) professor of practice.
+- ✓ The department chair adds a report of the department faculty vote, unsigned ballot comments, and the chair's letter to the dossier and then submits the dossier to the Associate Dean for Administration & Finance (ADAF). - ✓ After ensuring the dossier is complete and accurate, the ADAF then submits the dossier to the College Tenure, Promotion, and Continuing Appointment Committee (CTPCAC). - ✓ The CTPCAC is composed of six tenured faculty members, four associate professors of practice, and one senior lecturer.
+To be eligible for service on the college committee, a faculty member must not hold a current appointment as department chair or associate dean in CoMC. - ✓ At least three of the six tenured faculty members must hold the rank of full professor, and all departments must have at least one representative on the committee. - ✓ To form this committee, faculty in each of the five departments in the college hold an election to identify three nominees to the college committee.
+(Given that faculty holding current appointments as department chairs or associate deans in CoMC cannot serve on the college committee, their names should not be included in the ballot for this election). - ✓ Ideally, these three faculty members would include one full professor, one associate professor, and one associate (or higher) professor of practice.
 If a department does not have anyone holding one of these ranks, they may elect additional people at one of the other ranks.
 The MCOM area elects one faculty member who holds the rank of associate professor of practice or higher.
-From this pool of nominees, the
+From this pool of nominees, the dean selects ten individuals to serve on the college committee, as designated above, ensuring that all departments are represented, and, to the extent possible, that all disciplinary areas and methodological

-- dean selects ten individuals to serve on the college committee, as designated above, ensuring that all departments are represented, and, to the extent possible, that all disciplinary areas and methodological perspectives in the college are represented. - ✓ Given that only one faculty member in CoMC holds the rank of senior lecturer at the time of writing this policy, that senior lecturer will serve a three-year term on the CTPCAC beginning when this policy is implemented.
+- perspectives in the college are represented. - ✓ Given that only one faculty member in CoMC holds the rank of senior lecturer at the time of writing this policy, that senior lecturer will serve a three-year term on the CTPCAC beginning when this policy is implemented.
 This item will be revisited and revised near the end of that three-year term. - ✓ All college committee members serve three-year terms, with three of the seven members rotating off each year. - ✓ The college committee is chaired by the ADAF, who convenes the committee meeting but does not vote at this meeting. - ✓ The college committee reviews each dossier, then meets to vote.
 Committee members also have an opportunity to submit unsigned ballot comments.
 In reviewing, deliberating, and voting on dossiers, the purpose of the CTPCAC is to review the case, ensure that procedures were followed at the department level and that the dossier is complete, and provide a recommendation to the dean. - ✓ Each CTPCAC member, like any other faculty member, can only vote once on each case.
 Thus, when a case from their own department is being reviewed, the college committee member will vote as a faculty member in their department.
 When the case is reviewed by the CTPCAC, that committee member should participate in the meeting but recuse themselves from the college committee vote on that candidate. - ✓ The ADAF adds their letter (which is essentially a report of the college committee vote) and unsigned ballot comments from college committee members to the dossier.